Basecamp

 The Fibonacci sequence is defined as follows:

-For a given value of , find the -th element of the Fibonacci sequence.
+For a given value of n, find the n-th element of the Fibonacci sequence.

 Output.
-Print the -th element of the Fibonacci sequence.
+Print the n-th element of the Fibonacci sequence.

 2